Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/10-page.md

 The `autofocus` attribute is used to set the "focus" of a browser to the specified form element after the page loads.

 Refresh the page.
-See how the cursor is blinking inside the first example input box?
+See how the cursor is blinking inside the password input box?
 This means it is "focused," and can take input right away.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Password: